In this article, you’ll find answers to questions like:

 3. WHAT ARE OTHER TIPS FOR THE COLLEGE BOUND?

 • Lissade-Latour recommends applying to at least three schools: your dream school, one that’s a stretch and one likely to accept you.

 • Get your high school counselor on your team, particularly if you’re the first in your family to attend college.
 They will guide you through the unfamiliar steps to succeed.

 • If you’re a minority, don’t worry you’ll be the only one at a prestigious college, Lissade-Latour says.
 Minority students conducted a Cornell presentation she attended, and many of the professors were foreign-born.

-• Ask an experienced person to help you prepare for the lifestyle changes that occur during college, says Lissade-Latour, who uses checklists to help students.
+• Ask an experienced person to help you prepare for the lifestyle changes that occur during college, Lissade-Latour says.

 • “Remember to have fun too — clean fun,” Lissade-Latour says.

-• If you start struggling with a class, visit your college’s learning lab to get free tutoring.
+• If you start struggling with a class, visit your college’s learning lab for free tutoring.